orange-cloudfoundry/cf-ops-automation/Readme.md

 * fly, the concourse CLI
   * Login to concourse in main team

-## How to create a new root deployment
+## How to create a new root deployment?

 To setup a new paas-template repo, a new secrets repo or to add a new root deployment, you can run [create-root-depls](scripts/create-root-depls.rb) script to create empty files.